dbos-inc/dbos-transact-ts/README.md

 # Operon

 Operon is a **Typescript framework for the backend**.
-Operon enables you to write backend applications that work right by default, providing native support for application database management, reliable workflow execution, OpenTelemetry-compatible tracing, authentication/authorizaton, and much more.
+Operon enables you to write backend applications that work right by default, providing native support for application database management, reliable workflow execution, OpenTelemetry-compatible tracing, authentication/authorization, and much more.

-Unlike in other backend frameworks, your application database is a _first-class citizen_ of Operon.
+Unlike with other backend frameworks, your application database is a _first-class citizen_ of Operon.
 Operon makes writing database operations painless for you, regardless of whether you prefer raw SQL or an ORM.
-Under the hood, we also leverage the database to give you _reliable workflows_, so you can write programs that are guaranteed to run to completion despite failures and always resume where they left off when your application is restarted.
+Under the hood, Operon also leverages the database to give you _reliable workflows_, so you can write programs guaranteed to run to completion despite failures and always resume where they left off when your application is restarted.

 Operon is also the [**SDK for DBOS's upcoming serverless cloud platform**](https://dbos.dev).
 In the near future, you'll be able to deploy any Operon application serverlessly to the cloud with the push of a button, running effortlessly at scale without worrying about managing infrastructure.